gada1982/CarND-Vehicle-Detection/README.md

 With the function `draw_labeled_bboxes` a bounding box is drawn around each single detected car.
 To get the region out of the heatmap the function `label` from package `scipy.ndimage.measurements` is used.

-The following image shows the combined boxes for the detections on the image above:
+The following image shows the bounding boxes for the detections on the image above:
 ![combined_box](https://github.com/gada1982/CarND-Vehicle-Detection/blob/master/info_for_readme/combined_box.jpg)

 # 6. Pipeline for Single Images